jakebasile/reap/README.md

         Notes:      TPS Reports
         Time:       5:19

-You then work with the ID value for further commands, such as updating an entry:
+You can then work with the ID value for further commands, such as updating an entry:

     :::bash
     $ reap update 77509008 -t 2:15 -n 'Met with the Bobs.' -k 1966498 1244473